 Topics include, but are not limited to, statehood conventions and issues, the impact of Populism and Progressivism, ethnic influences, the Great Depression, and the Cold War era.
 This program is suited for junior high/high school audiences and the general public.
 The emphasis is on how events in South Dakota were connected to the larger picture of United States history.

 This program includes the history and culture of the Arikara, their role in inter-tribal trade, the impact of disease, their encounter with Lewis and Clark, and their conflicts with the U.S. government from 1807 to the 1820s.
 This can be adapted for any audience.

 Patronage, the Dark Side of Politics and How It Affected the Development of the Dakotas

-A brief history of the spoils system: when it began and how it became embedded in national and state government.
-I discuss the reformists and politicians who tried to stop or at least contain patronage and feuds that resulted.
+A brief history of the spoils system: when it began and how it became imbedded in national and state government.
+I discuss the reformists and politicians who tried to stop, or at least contain patronage, and feuds that resulted.

 The Friendship that Brought Statehood to the Dakotas

 The story of the unlikely friendship between President Benjamin Harrison and Governor Mellette and how it lasted for 30 years.
 Includes the story of the friendship between Governors Mellette and Sam Elrod.